MaxtorCoder/ScheduleOnePluginTemplate/README.md

 # Schedule I Plugin Project Template

 A customizable project template for building **Schedule I plugins** using either **BepInEx** or **MelonLoader** modding frameworks.
-Built with flexibility for Unity integration, this template provides a clean starting point for mod developers targeting Schedule I games.
+Built with flexibility for Unity integration, this template provides a clean starting point for mod developers targeting Schedule I game.

 ---